 ACC 310: Principles of Accounting I - 3 Credit Hours

-This module is an introduction to accounting and instruction is provided with microcomputers as an accounting tool.
+This module serves as the introduction to accounting, with instructions provided with microcomputers as an accounting tool.
 Accounting is studied as a tool essential for organizing business information.
 Financial accounting deals with the economics and financial information for external users, like investors and creditors.
 Students will learn and understand why it is important to report information consistently and promptly and make this available to the public.

 SMB 315: Entrepreneurship and Small Business - 3 Credit Hours